 Just remember, DEF CON is what you make of it.

 When and where is DEF CON?

 DEF CON is generally in the last week of July or first week of August in Las Vegas.
-DEF CON 21 will be held August 1st through August 4th at the Rio Hotel & Casino in Las Vegas.
+DEF CON 30 will be held August 11th through August 14th.
+We are gauging interest on what degree of where.
 Many people arrive a day early, and many stay a day later.

 Isn't there a DEF CON FAQ already?